 If the truck had been transporting hazardous chemicals or other dangerous substances, they could have caused a fire or seeped into the environment.
 These dangers could potentially put those involved in the accident at risk as well as residents in the area.

 Accidents like the one on Interstate 49 demonstrate how complicated an accident involving a truck can become.
-It takes a professional who is well-versed in truck accident law and experienced in gathering evidence to discover who was at fault.
+It takes an experienced Fayetteville truck accident lawyer to discover who was at fault.
 Our attorneys are up to the task.
 Let’s look into possible liable parties if a big rig collision occurs.

 Determining Liability in a Truck Accident